November 19, 2019

 AI technology allows us to take an experience that would have required our customers to navigate through several pages on our website, and turn it into a simple conversation in a chat environment.
 That’s a huge time-saving convenience for busy customers who are already frequent users of Messenger.

 The automated financial assistant is another product of machine learning in banking.
 It is designed to help users navigate their financial plans of saving and spending.
 Financial assistants can be used in insurance plans (such as pension or child benefits), dividend management, product discovery, and tax advice among others.
+Of late, more and more neo-banks are applying AI in wealth management, offering their customers robo-advisory platforms and other solutions to analyze the stock market with machine learning while automating financial planning and investment management.
 This kind of support increases user engagement with the financial product as people are more likely to disclose sensitive financial information to a robot than to a human from the fear of embarrassment.

 One such example of a financial plan guide is Ella of Sun Life Assurance Company (Canada).
 Another example is Ceba, a financial assistant offered by Commonwealth Bank (Australia) that assists customers with more than 200 financial tasks.

-As a result of processing big amounts of financial and nonfinancial data, AI allows financial providers to anticipate customer needs without customers needing to act themselves.
+As a result of processing big amounts of financial and nonfinancial data, AI allows financial providers to anticipate customer needs without customers needing to act themselves and provide personalized banking experience much easier.

 Incorporating AI in everyday tasks helps in identifying debtors, thereby speeding financial service processes.
 Advanced text mining can also be used to analyze customers’ digital footprint on social media or elsewhere on the internet.
 This is particularly helpful in countries where customer credit history is not stored.